-Animal Flow can be done in a class format or on its own, it can be used for a dynamic warm up, active recovery, integrated into your existing program, circuits, skills building or interval training.
+The Animal Flow workout can be done in a class format or by yourself.
+It can be used for a dynamic warm up, active recovery, integrated into your existing program, circuits, skills building or interval training.
 Although I took my instructors certification a few years ago I am revisiting, relearning and progressing to take Level 2 workshop at the end of February.
 I’m excited and am also including one of my first practice video’s below, more to come!
 For now though take a look at my personal top 5 reasons to try Animal Flow.

 1. Flexibility – most people think of stretching to increases their flexibility but with Animal flow you’re also increasing strength at the same time rather than simply sitting still doing a static hamstring stretch.
 Flexibility in some joints can be increased through exercise, remember the more you do something the more your body will have the need to become more flexible.

 2. Stability – core stability is so important to any movement pattern and in Animal Flow workout it is definitely being utilized.
 Most people think of the core as simply being the abdominal muscles but in actuality it not only consists of the abdominal musculature but add to that the hip abductors/adductors, hip flexors, pelvic floor, and lumbar spine.
 The lumbar spine is very important to strength and stability for posture in exercise and sports.